 Book the right room

-Resorts like Caesars Palace, Cosmopolitan, Bellagio, Wynn, and Venetian come to mind.
-Note that there are also a number of Las Vegas hotels that offer 2 & 3-bedroom suites, making it possible to get the whole group under one roof.
+First, there are a number of Las Vegas hotels that offer 2 & 3-bedroom suites, making it possible to get the whole group under one roof.

-Maverick Helicopters can provide your bachelorette party with stunning aerial views of the Las Vegas Strip as part of their flyover tour packages.
-Pricing starts at around $100 per person and one helicopter can fit up to 6 guests.
+Maverick Helicopters will provide your group with stunning aerial views of the Las Vegas Strip as part of their flyover tour packages.
+Pricing starts at around $115 per person and one helicopter can fit up to 7 guests.

 See a show featuring scantily clad males

 Is a strip club a bit too over the top for the crew?
 Look into a slightly less racy male revue.